Hailee-ZHY/CloudPoint/ReadMe.md

 ```

 # Run code
+1. Install dataset at first, and save it to the current dictionary (save level as model.py, and do NOT change the name of folder)
-Once dependencies are installed, run the following script in your terminal:
+2. Once dependencies are installed, run the following script in your terminal:
 ```
     bash run.sh
 ```